 In an unforgettable night of terror, Scrooge is abused mentally and physically by uninvited spirits, as he deprived of sleep, humiliated, and threatened with death unless he “redeems” himself and becomes a believer in Christmas.
 This central theme is no different from what is practiced by modern day Christianity.
 The only thing that Scrooge was guilty of was his genuine desire to separate himself from the spectacle and hypocrisy of Christmas.
 His only crime was that he wanted to be left alone.

 In spite of the appearance of numerous ghosts and spirits in the movie, Tiny Tim is by far the most terrifying and nauseating character in A Christmas Carol.
-Instead of being bitter, hopeless and suicidal over his small stature and crippling afflictions, he is cheerful and glib, and can induce more vomiting than a cattle car full of bulbous-headed midgets in clown suits.
-Tiny Tim teaches us that it is quite all right to be crippled and living under a death sentence because it reminds us of the Christ who healed the sick and lame.
+Instead of being bitter, hopeless and suicidal over his small stature and crippling afflictions, he is cheerful and glib, and teaches us that it is quite all right to be crippled and living under a death sentence because it reminds us of the Christ who healed the sick and lame.
 The fact that there is no Christ around to prevent him from dying a horrible death from the ravages of polio is conveniently never mentioned.
 The only salvation for Tiny Tim is Scrooge’s money; no gods required.
-He sings “Silent Night” and is continually saying “God bless us, each and every one”, as well as other cliched phrases that made me want to beat him to a lifeless, bloody pulp with the fat end of his crutch.
+He sings “Silent Night” and is continually saying “God bless us, each and every one”, as well as other cliched phrases that made me want to hasten his meeting with the Grim Reaper.

 Only slightly less sickening are Bob Cratchit and his pandering wife.
 Typical breeders and deeply religious, the Cratchits are content to pump out their defective hellspawn despite their inability to adequately feed them.
 Scrooge’s annoying nephew Fred is no less disturbing, as he is a notoriously poor listener who undoubtedly has designs on his uncle’s fortune.